 Principle #3 – Assume variability; preserve options

-A better approach, referred to as Set-Based Design or Set-Based Concurrent Engineering , is illustrated in the figure below.
+A better approach, referred to as Set-Based Design (SBD) or Set-Based Concurrent Engineering (SBCE), is illustrated in Figure 2 .

-In this approach, the systems builder initially casts a wide net by considering multiple design choices at the start.
-Thereafter, they continuously evaluate economic and technical tradeoffs—typically as exhibited by objective evidence presented at integration learning points.
-They then eliminate the weaker options over time; and finally, converge on a final design, based on the knowledge that has been gained to that point.
+In this approach, developers initially cast a wider design net, considering multiple design choices at the start.
+After that, they continuously evaluate economic and technical trade-offs—typically exhibited by the objective evidence presented at integration-based learning points.
+Then, as Figure 3 illustrates, they eliminate the weaker options over time and ultimately converge on a final design based on the knowledge gained to that point.

-This process leaves design options open as long as possible, converges as and when necessary, and produces more optimal technical and economic outcomes.
+This process leaves the design options open for as long as possible, converges when necessary, and produces more optimal technical and economic outcomes.